Yamamoto0773/miditone-server/README.md

 ## How to Build
 How to build in case of using docker.
 If you don't use docker, see [this desciption](#execute-without-Docker).

-type commands in your terminal
+please type command on your terminal
 ```sh
 $ git clone https://github.com/Yamamoto0773/miditone-server.git
 $ cd miditone-server